PEACE OF MIND

 View the Terms & Conditions

-*TERMS AND CONDITIONS All prices are quoted in NZD, per person, twin share and are correct as at 5 October 2017.
+All prices are quoted in NZD, per person, twin share in lead in Cat 6. and are correct as at 21 October 2020.
 Offers are subject to availability & can change without notification due to fluctuations in charges and currency.
-Valid for sale until 31/01/18.
-Valid for travel on 4 & 18 Aug 2018.
+Valid for sale until 31 Jan 22 or sold out.
+Valid for travel on select 2022 sailings only.
 Advertised price includes discount, port charges and gratuities (payable onboard).
+Seasonal surcharges & single supplements may apply.
 Cannot be combined with another offers or discounts and valid for new bookings only.
+Airfares not included unless specified.
 Contact Adventure World for details.
 Credit Card surcharges apply.
-For full terms and conditions please view www.adventureworld.com/terms-and-conditions.
+For full terms and conditions please view www.adventureworld.com/terms-and-conditions